cybruGhost/THE-CUBE/README.md

 ---

 ## 📲 Download Our Apps no ads and free
-our apps are add free. and dont require registration
+our apps are add free. and dont require registration to work

 From the navigation bar on [thecub4.netlify.app](https://thecub4.netlify.app), you can access: